vtex-apps/cybersource-ui/docs/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-# Cybersource IO
+# CyberSource IO

-This app uses Cybersource REST API to process Payments, Risk Management, and Taxes
+This app uses the CyberSource REST API to process payments, risk management, and taxes.

 ## Configuration